ooo-dev-code/ooo-dev-code/README.md

 - 👋 Hi, I’m @ooo-dev-code
-- 👀 I’m interested in Science
+- 👀 I’m interested in Science Y
 - 🌱 I’m currently learning
 - 💞️ I’m looking to collaborate on
 - 📫 How to reach me